 Jua

+If you’re searching for one of the best restaurants in New York City with heated outdoor dining, Jua is a can’t miss destination.
 In fact, it’s perfect for celebrating a special occasion (they boast a Michelin Star!).
-Plus, Jua has a tasting menu available at a very respectable $135 for seven courses.
+Impressively, Jua has a tasting menu available at a very respectable $135 for seven courses.

 During your dinner you can expect to savor a variety of Korean fare that will leave you satiated and smiling.
 You can also add a wine pairing for $95.
+Moreover, if you’re celebrating a special occasion Jua is one of the best heated outdoor dining options in New York City, you won’t find higher quality bites elsewhere.

 Best Restaurants with Heated Outdoor Dining in New York City (Post Summary)